 The Society of Friends or Quakers, began in the mid 1600's by a young man named George Fox.
 Fox was the son of a weaver and was born and raised in England.
 His strong Christian convictions led him to seek counsel and he journeyed through out much of England when he was just 19 years old.
 The result of his journey was his unwavering conviction that Christ was freely available for anyone who would place their trust in him.
-The state of England's Church at that time was full of abuse, emphasizing the need for a mediator and then making it difficult by requiring many to pay taxes in order to recieve the mediation required and to participate in things like communion.
+The state of England's Church at that time was full of abuse, emphasizing the need for a mediator and then making it difficult by requiring many to pay taxes in order to receive the mediation required and to participate in things like communion.

 Fox's radical view of Christ's availability led to his strong preaching against overly structured Christianity.
 Thus what developed was the simple practices of the Society of Friends.
 Much emphasis was placed on the Holy Spirit and the "inner light" meaning Christ (John 1:4).
-Records of early meetings are sparse, but a typical meeting was described as "a gathering of Friends who waited in quietness for the guidance of God with vocal contributions from individual Friends".
+Records of early meetings are sparse, but a typical meeting was described as "a gathering of Friends who waited in quietness for the guidance of God with vocal contributions from individual Friends."

 After Fox's death in 1691, the Quietism movement (supremacy of the Holy Spirit within) began to take over much of the Friends practices.
 There became an emphasis in simple dress, simple speech, and unprogrammed meetings.
 Friends also fought for equal treatment of women, prison reform, and the abolition of slavery, becoming the first denomination in America to publicly denounce slavery and declaring it an unacceptable practice by its members.

-By the 1820's a split in Friends belief developed based on this new emphasis.
-Disagreements on the significance and use of the BIble in meetings eventually led to a division among Friends.
-Eventually an official split occured in 1827 representing the division that many established meetings (churches) were already experiencing.
-After the split in 1827 a series of disagreements and further variations of theology and practice were presented through out Friends Meetings.
-In 1887 in Richmond, IN a Declaration of Faith was drafted.
+By the 1820's a growing division among Friends became apparent.
+Disagreements on the significance and use of the BIble in meetings eventually led to a an official split in 1827.
+After the split in 1827 a series of disagreements and further variations of theology and practice developed through out Friends Meetings.
+In 1887 in Richmond, Indiana, a Declaration of Faith was drafted.
 The Richmond Declaration was an attempt to unify Friends once again under a common framework of belief and practice.
 Not every Friends meeting or church adopted the Declaration and thus two major groups emerged, those who affirmed the importance of faith in Christ and the Bible, and those who did not.